-The effect of temperature was investigated by comparing Runs 10-12 with Run 2.
-Average values at steady state of these runs are shown in Figure 7.
+The effect of temperature was investigated by comparing runs 10-12 with Run 2.
+Average values at steady state of these runs are shown in Fig. 7.
 The general trend indicates a slight decrease in VSS and TC removal at 50-60 °C and a more significant decrease at 70 °C. Similar observations can be made for the generation of liquid-phase products.
 No removal of the TCOD was observed in these runs.
-Regarding the microorganisms to be retained in continuous flow processes.

-products distribution, acetate was the main product in all the runs, whilst propionate decreased with increasing temperature.
+Regarding the products distribution, acetate was the main product in all the runs, whilst propionate decreased with increasing temperature.